mattvenn/energy-wristband/docs/project_log.md

     * show lights as animation for longer or repeat a few times
     * show low battery as a flashing red led
 * Worth thinking about BLE range extension or just give up on BLE?

+## More usage notes from Sun Dec 28 15:49:47 GMT 2014

+* putting blue tooth dongle on a usb extension lead made a big difference to range
+* couple of big battery voltage drops - don't know why
+* alerts seem to be useful and appropriate

 # PCB assembly notes